itzg/docker-minecraft-server/README.md

 You can build spigot from source by adding `-e BUILD_FROM_SOURCE=true`

-**NOTE: to avoid pegging the CPU when running Spigot,** you will need to pass `--noconsole` at the very end of the command line and not use `-it`.
-For example,

-    docker run -d -v /path/on/host:/data \
-        -e TYPE=SPIGOT \
-        -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server --noconsole

 You can install Bukkit plugins in two ways...

 ### Using the /data volume